stesla/aresmush/plugins/dateprof/help/en/swipe.md

 `swipe <name>=<type>` - Swipe on the named character.
 `swipe/list <type>` - Display your swipes.
 `swipe/matches` - Display your matches and missed connections.
+`swipe/alts <hide, show>` - Indicate if you want to hide or show your own alts in your matches.

 The valid types are: `interested`, `curious`, `skip`, and `missed connection`.